saurabh1088/notes/iOS/Persistence/Keychain.md

 On simulator one need to reset content settings, after which the keychain saved data will be wiped out.

 Apple Developer thread on this : https://forums.developer.apple.com/forums/thread/36442

+## Where is keychain data stored on in an iOS device?
+Keychain stores data in SQLite database.

+## Keychain vs Secure Enclave

+## Can one access keychain data if the iOS device is locked?
+NO, by default, keychain items are only accessible when the device is unlocked.
+Point to note here is that if the device in question is not protected via Touch ID/Face ID and passcode then it is always unlocked.

+## How to control access to a keychain item based on device state?
+One can specify *kSecAttrAccessible* while creating query when item is added to keychain and provide applicable value as per usecase.